Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 # About Assets

-The goal of this project is to make a resource guide and reference documentation to help explain the steps behind the creation and implementation of a custom enemy.
+This guide is a part of the full project, which includes full source code to our example enemy: the Toilet Leech.
+You can grab your own copy of this repository and start working on your modded enemy, using this guide and everyting included as a reference for how to get things working!
-While this is still very much a Work In Progress, I hope it will be useful to someone.
+While this is still a Work In Progress, I hope it will be useful!

 > [!NOTE]
 > Check [README](/README.md) for a somewhat accurate state of the progress so far on this resource!